RenderCard - From my blog need to a public OG API

 Why I built it this way

-I wanted RenderCard to be:
+I wanted it to be:

 - Fast to use

-- Easy to embed in any stack
+- Easy to plug into any stack

-- Good enough by default
+- Good enough out of the box

-That means it works well for:
+That makes it useful for:

 - OG tags in blog pages

-- Twitter/X cards
+- Twitter or X cards

-- Documentation articles
+- Docs and articles

-- Landing page announcements
+- Landing pages

-- Internal tools that need visual previews
+- Internal tools

 Tech direction

-RenderCard is built with:
+It is built with:

 - Next.js